bids-standard/bids-website/_posts/2020-06-24-Join-the-BIDS-community-on-the-BrainHack-Mattermost.md

 <!--more-->

 We are proud to announce our home for hosting BIDS organization instant messaging: the [BrainHack Mattermost platform](https://mattermost.brainhack.org/){:target:"_blank"}!
+In the past few years, several BIDS channels have independently been created on Mattermost by the community.
+The Steering Group and Maintainers Group have choosen to recognize the BrainHack Mattermost as a member of our organizations's official communication suite.
+This platform will live alongside our other official communication channels: NeuroStars (forum for support questions), mailing list (announcements), and GitHub repositiories (bug reports + feature requests).

 We have listed below our current set of BIDS channels.
 We will be establishing several BIDS channels related to: BEP development, community discussions, and more!
 Check it out and create your own channel!
 Please be sure the channel name contains `bids` in the title to increase findability.

 [Mattermost](https://mattermost.com/){:target:"_blank"} is an open-source alternative to Slack.
 The user interface and experience is very similar to that on Slack.
 One may join a channel, make a channel, or private message.